-121. An increasingly important instrument for the Soviet Union in the world-wide confrontation between the systems is its considerably strengthened navy.
-Soviet deployments primarily naval and air - serve to demonstrate Soviet support to Third World countries.
+113. An increasingly important instrument for the Soviet Union in the world-wide confrontation between the systems is its considerably strengthened navy. deployments - primarily naval and air - serve to demonstrate Soviet support to Third World countries.
 They will grow significantly in capability but will be affected by base shortages (naval) and the necessity to obtain overflight and staging privileges (air) which may prove difficult, if not impossible, to obtain.
-Despite these difficulties over the next decade, force improvements will continue to enhance Soviet capability to assist client states by supplementing local defences. political task of the Soviet navy in particular is to demonstrate the global range of Soviet power, to underline the Soviet claim to comprehensive super power status and to close a gap in the Soviet threat and protection capability.
-Soviet merchant civil aircraft and fishery vessels are operating on a world-wide scale.
-Even although the USSR is much less dependent than the Western countries on outside markets, these growing foreign trade and maritime interests have to be militarily protected.
+Despite these difficulties over the next decade, force improvements will continue to enhance Soviet capability to assist client states by supplementing The political task of the Soviet navy in local defences. particular is to demonstrate the global range of Soviet power, to underline the Soviet claim to comprehensive superpower status and to close a gap in the Soviet threat and Soviet merchant civil aircraft and protection capability. fishery vessels are operating on a world-wide scale. the USSR is much less dependent than the Western countries on outside markets, these growing foreign trade and maritime interests have to be militarily protected.
+It is doubtful. however, whether this is a very significant factor in the expansion of the Soviet navy.